JohnPhamous/Hoike/README.md

 ![YouTube Demo](#)

-Hoike adds turns your analog ukulele into a audio visualizer and learning tool.
+Hoike turns your analog ukulele into a audio visualizer and learning tool.
 With LED strips attached to the neck and body of the ukulele, you'll be able introduce a light show to your acoustic melodies.

 ### Visualization Mode